UKCloud/ansible-training/README.md

 # Overview

-This repo contains resources to help others understand Ansible
+This repo contains resources to help others understand Ansible.
+There examples explaining the basic the concepts of Ansible to get users a good grounding to configuration manage servers with Ansible.

 # Setup

 These tutorials can be run anywhere that Ansible is installed.

-To help my life easier there is a docker compose file that pulls in 5 containers to build a lab
+To help make life easier there is a docker compose file that pulls in 5 containers to build a lab so users can unserstand how to manage groups of servers.

+To setup the lab run:

 ```
 ./setup-docker-lab.sh